bugzmanov/nes_ebook/src/chapter_3_1.md

 }
 ```

-We also introduced a program counter register that would help us track our current position in the program.
-Note that the interpret method takes a mutable reference to self as we know that we would need to modify **register_a** during the execution.
+Note, that we introduced a program counter register that would help us track our current position in the program.
+Also note that the interpret method takes a mutable reference to self as we know that we would need to modify **register_a** during the execution.

-CPU works in a constant cycle:
+The CPU works in a constant cycle:
 * Fetch next execution instruction from the instruction memory
 * Decode the instruction
 * Execute the Instruction